cncf/mentoring/programs/lfx-mentorship/2023/02-Jun-Aug/project_ideas.md

 #### Store Kubescape configuration scan results as CRs

-- Description: Implement a mechanism in the Kubescape operator which detects changes in the cluster and triggers a scan of the cluster.
+- Description: [Kubescape](http://kubescape.io/) is a utility that can scan a Kubernetes cluster and report on its security posture.
+There is an "operator" which can be installed in the cluster to perform scheduled scans scan, but this is largely used to send the data to an external service.
+In this project, you will implement a mechanism in the Kubescape operator to save scan results locally in a custom resource (CR), as well as a watch so that scans can be performed on cluster state changes.
-- Expected Outcome: The results should be stored as custom resources in the same cluster.
+- Expected Outcome: Having the ability to scan a cluster when it changes, and have the results saved inside the cluster.
+This will allow users and automations to judge the security posture of changes that are made to the cluster (for example, deployments or rollouts.)
 - Recommended Skills: Go
 - Mentors:
   - Ben Hirschberg (@slashben, ben AT armosec.io)